Lareyne/ecommerce-exploratory-test-suite/BUG_REPORT_LOG.md

   1. Go to saucedemo.com
   2. Log in using `problem_user` credentials.
   3. Click on product name "Sauce Labs Fleece Jacket".
-* **Expected result:** It should take you to a page showing that specific item's details and price.
+* **Expected result:** The user is routed to a page showing that specific item's details and price.
-* **Actual result:** It opens a page that says "ITEM NOT FOUND" and the price displays a broken math formula ($\sqrt{-1}$) instead of a regular number.
+* **Actual result:** The application opens a page that says "ITEM NOT FOUND" and the price displays a broken math formula ($\sqrt{-1}$) instead of a regular number.
+* **DevTools Console:** The console records an immediate breakdown in the page's item routing logic when loading the fallback screen.

 ---

-## 🛑 [Checkout] Form doesn't let you finish ordering
+## 🛑 [Checkout] Form doesn't allow user to complete order
 * **Severity:** Critical / Blocker
 * **Steps to reproduce:**
+  1. Go to saucedemo.com
+  2. Log in using `problem_user` credentials.
-  1. Add an item to your cart and go to the cart page.
+  3. Add an item to the cart and click the shopping cart icon.
-  2. Click the Checkout button.
+  4. Click the Checkout button.
-  3. Type your first name, last name, and zip code into the boxes.
+  5. Type a first name, last name, and zip code into the fields.
-  4. Click the Continue button.
+  6. Click the Continue button.
-* **Expected result:** The page should save your info and move you to the next step to review your order.
+* **Expected result:** The page saves the form data and moves the user to the next step to review the order.
-* **Actual result:** The page just refreshes, wipes out everything you typed, and gives a red error saying "Last Name is required" even though you typed it.
-The text boxes also look squished and broken.
+* **Actual result:** The checkout form input fields fail to process data correctly.
+While filling out the Last Name field, the First Name field is instantly wiped out, and text fields only accept singular characters as they are typed.
+Clicking the Continue button refreshes the page, clears all information, and displays a false warning stating "Error: Last Name is required."
-* **DevTools Console:** A red error pops up in the console from the checkout page file right when you click continue.
+* **DevTools Console:** A red error pops up in the console from the checkout page file right when the continue button is clicked.